WWJ-TV: Legacy of WGPR-TV

-Even as the station never truly fulfilled its promised potential, WGPR-TV has been regarded as a needed starting point for many budding careers.
-Amyre Makupson, Sharon Crews, Pat Harvey, Shaun Robinson and current ESPN executive David Roberts all began their careers at channel 62 before finding greater fame elsewhere.
+Even as the station never truly fulfilled its promised potential, WGPR-TV was a needed starting point for many budding careers.
+Amyre Makupson, Sharon Crews, Pat Harvey, Shaun Robinson, and current ESPN executive David Roberts all began their careers at channel 62 before finding greater fame elsewhere.
 Ivy Banks remarked, "Dr. Banks never wanted to hold anybody back, he was happy for them.
 He knew that they could get a better salary somewhere else."
 Former WGPR-TV program director Joe Spencer concurred, saying, "they'd come in here, get their first year or two under their belts, learn how to operate a camera, perform before the camera and write for TV.
 Then other stations would snap them up."